-ED192 (1) PRACTICUM: OBSERVATION AND PARTICIPATION F/SP
+ED192 PRACTICUM: OBSERVATION AND

+PARTICIPATION

 This course provides prospective teachers with the opportunity to work with children and/or youth by a gradual induction into the classroom prior to taking professional education courses.
 It familiarizes students with the responsibilities of a teacher, materials and the general operation of the school.
 Students spend three hours per week in classrooms as an observer under a cooperating teacher.
 Students also participate in a weekly seminar.
-Concurrent enrollment in ED110 is recommended.
+Concurrent enrollment in ED110 recommended.
 (Grading System: P-NC)

-ED201 (3) HUMAN GROWTH AND DEVELOPMENT F/S
+ED201 HUMAN GROWTH AND

-This course covers human growth and development with special emphasis on the formative and school years of the child.
+DEVELOPMENT F/SP This course covers human growth and development with special emphasis on the formative and school years of the child.
 Through observation of children in the school and elsewhere, patterns of development and the impact of school on the child are studied.
 Prerequisite: PY101.

-ED215 (3) INTRODUCTION TO EXCEPTIONAL INDIVIDUALS F/SP
+ED215 INTRODUCTION TO

+EXCEPTIONAL INDIVIDUALS